NVIDIA/sentiment-discovery/README.md

 ### HeatMap Visualization
 This script takes a piece of text specified by `text` and then visualizes it via a karpathy-style heatmap based on the activations of the specified `neuron`.
 In order to find the neuron to specify, find the index of the neuron with the largest l1 penalty based on the neuron weight visualizations from the previous section.

-Without loss of generality we're going to go through this section first referring to the paper's neuron weights.
+Without loss of generality we're going to go through this section first referring to OpenAI's neuron weights.
 For this set of weights the sentiment neuron can be found at neuron 2388.

 ![highlighted neuron](./figures/highlighted_neuron.png "Highlighted Sentiment Neuron")